CSCfi/Jupyter_www_puhti/README.md

 add course participants to the project in myCSC.

-If you are going to use Puhti for heavy computational exercises and require reservation of computing resources for your course, we recommend requesting these resources in Puhti well in advance.
+If you are going to use Puhti for heavy computational exercises and require reservation of computing resources for your course, we recommend requesting CSC for these resources in Puhti well in advance.

 > note: